montao/spooks-wasm-src/README.md

 # spooks-wasm-src
 Spook with WASM

+  * `cargo install cargo-web` - will install the required cargo-web
   * `cargo web build` - will build the project
   * `cargo web start` - will build the project, start an embedded webserver and will continuously rebuild it if necessary